 - Adjunct Senior Fellow at the Council on Foreign Relations

 Willem Buiter is an independent economic adviser.
 He is a Visiting Professor of Economics at Columbia University’s School of International and Public Affairs in New York and is an Adjunct Senior Fellow at the Council on Foreign Relations in New York.

 He has been an adviser to the IMF, the World Bank, the Inter-American Development Bank, the European Commission, central banks, finance ministries and corporations across the world.
 He is a member of the Advisory Scientific Committee of the European System Risk Board (ESRB)

 He has a BA from Cambridge University and a Ph.D. in Economics from Yale University.
 He has held full-time professorial appointments at Princeton University, the University of Bristol, the LSE, Yale University and Cambridge University.
 He is a Fellow of the British Academy.
 He was awarded a CBE for “services to economics’ in 2000.
 In 2012 he received a Honorary Doctorate from the University of Amsterdam.

-He has published six books on economics, the most book is ‘Central Banks as Fiscal Players’, published in November 2020.
+He has published seven books on economics, the most book is ‘Central Banks as Fiscal Players’, published in November 2020.
 He has written several hundred articles on monetary economics, open economy macroeconomics, international finance and public finance.
-From 2007 till 2009 he wrote the Maverecon blog for the Financial Times.
+Between 2007 and 2009 he wrote the ‘Maverecon’ blog for the Financial Times.
 He is a frequent commentator on global economic developments and a keynote speaker who is known for his vast knowledge, deep insights on the economy and his quick wit.